sahil00016/5G_Group_Project/README.md

 Edit
 pip install -r requirements.txt
 4. Place the trained model
-Put your trained model (model.h5) into the artifacts/ folder.
+Put your trained model file (model.h5) into the artifacts/ folder.

 🧠 Model Info
 The model is trained to detect common chicken diseases.